Hardware and software setup

 Advantages and disadvantages

-The mouse has become the main point-and-point input device due to the following features:
+The mouse has become the main coordinate input device due to the following features:

-• Very low price(compared to other devices like touch screens).
+• Highly low price(compared to other devices like touch screens).

 • The mouse is suitable for long-term use.
-In the early days of multimedia, filmmakers liked to show the computers of the “future” with a touch interface, but in reality this method of input is quite tedious, since you have to hold your hands in the air.
+In the early years of multimedia, filmmakers liked to show off the computers of the "future" with touch interfaces, but in reality, this type of input is rather tedious, since you have to keep your hands on weight.

 • High accuracy cursor positioning.
-With the mouse (with the exception of some “unsuccessful” models) it is easy to hit the desired pixel on the screen.
+With the mouse (with the exception of some "unsuccessful" models) it is easy to hit the desired screen pixel.

-• The mouse allows many different manipulations - double and triple clicks, dragging, gestures, pressing one button while dragging another, etc. Therefore, you can concentrate in one hand a large number of controls - multi-button mice allow you to control, for example, a browser without using the keyboard at all.
+• The mouse allows many different manipulations - double and triple clicks, drags, gestures, pressing one button while dragging another, etc. Therefore, in one hand, you can concentrate a large number of controls - multi-button mice allow you to control, for example, the browser without using the keyboard at all.

-• Danger of carpal tunnel syndrome (not supported by clinical studies).
+• Danger of carpal tunnel syndrome (not confirmed by clinical studies).

-• For work, a flat, smooth surface of sufficient size is required (with the possible exception of gyroscopic mice).
+• To work, a flat, smooth surface of sufficient size is required (with the exception of perhaps gyroscopic mice).

-• Instability to vibrations.
+• Vibration resistance.
 For this reason, the mouse is practically not used in military devices.
-The trackball requires less space to operate and does not require moving your hand, cannot get lost, has greater resistance to external influences, and is more reliable.
+The trackball requires less space to operate and does not require moving the hand, cannot be lost, has greater resistance to external influences, and is more reliable.

-Players recognize three main ways to grip the mouse.
+Players distinguish between three main ways of grabbing the mouse.

-• With your fingers.
-Fingers lie flat on the buttons, top part palm rests on the “heel” of the mouse.
-Bottom part palms are on the table.
+• Fingers.
+Fingers lie flat on the buttons top part palm rests on the "heel" of the mouse.
+The lower part of the palm is on the table.
 The advantage is precise mouse movements.

 • Claw-shaped.
-The fingers are bent and only the tips touch the buttons.
-The “heel” of the mouse is in the center of the palm.
+The fingers are bent and rest against the buttons only with their tips.
+"Heel" of the mouse in the center of the palm.
 The advantage is the convenience of clicks.

 • Palm.
-The entire palm rests on the mouse, the “heel” of the mouse, as in a claw grip, rests against the center of the palm.
-The grip is more suitable for the sweeping movements of shooters.
+The whole palm rests on the mouse, the "heel" of the mouse, as in the claw-like grip, rests against the center of the palm.
+The grip is more adapted to the sweeping movements of shooters.

-Office mice (with the exception of small laptop mice) are usually equally suitable for all grip styles.
-Gaming mice, as a rule, are optimized for one grip or another - therefore, when buying an expensive mouse, it is recommended to find out your grip method.
+Office mice (with the exception of small laptop mice) are usually equally suitable for all types of grip.
+Gaming mice, on the other hand, are usually optimized for one grip or another - so when buying an expensive mouse, it is recommended to find out your grip method.

 Software support